s8rr/domain/README.md

+# PSA Updating the core logic to so it can handel 3 domain and updateing the docs to match the main domain akjon.dev

 ## code-space.me & id-card.me

 A free, open-source subdomain registry for Bangladeshi developers and students.
 Get your own ``yourname.code-space.me`` subdomain to host your portfolio, blog, or personal projects.